rust-lang/rfcs/text/0000-let-expression.md

 println("{}", x);
 ```

-But what about rule of equal PBs?
-What is PB set of `panic!("foo is none");`?
+But what about rule of equal bindings?
+What is binding set of `panic!("foo is none");`?
 As `!` can cast
-to all types, their PBs can cast to any set of PB and wouldn't make an error.
+to all types, their bindings can cast to any set of bindings and wouldn't make an error.
 This make
 sense because we don't care about after a return or a panic.

 ## Combining with `&&`
-If we combine two let expressions via `&&`, PBs of whole expression would be the
+If we combine two let expressions via `&&`, bindings of whole expression would be the
-merged set of both PBs.
+merged set of both bindings.
 So we will have:
 ```
 (let a = 2) && (let Point { x, y, z } = p);
 // we have a, x, y, z here